kovidgoyal/calibre/manual/viewer.rst

 Some books have very wide content that content be broken up at page boundaries.
 For example tables or :code:`<pre>` tags.
 In such cases, you should switch the viewer to *flow mode* by pressing :kbd:`Ctrl+m` to read this content.
-Alternately, you can also add the following CSS to the Styling section of the viewer preferences to force the viewer to break up lines of text in :code:`<pre>` tags::
+Alternately, you can also add the following CSS to the :guilabel:`Styles` section of the viewer preferences to force the viewer to break up lines of text in :code:`<pre>` tags::